-Many people have their own version of this story.
-Eventually your childhood dreams get drowned out by homework, sports, middle school, then high school, eventually becoming just that – a childhood dream.
+Many people have their own versions of this story.
+Eventually, your childhood dreams get drowned out by homework, sports, middle school, then high school, eventually becoming just that – a childhood dream.
 Before you know it, you’re studying engineering or accounting, or culinary arts, or geography or something else at college.
-Next thing you know, your working a 9-5 for an employer living a life that you only half way designed.
+Next thing you know, you’re working a 9-5 for an employer living a life that you only halfway designed.
 What happened to that little kid with aspirations to go to the moon?

 Now why am I telling you all of this?
 It’s because those same promises your parents made you when you were young are still true today.
 You can be anything you want.
 You can do anything you want.
 You just have to engineer that lifestyle.
 So many people get caught up living a life that someone else designed.
 Let’s look at some ways you can engineer the lifestyle you want.

 First, it all starts with accountability.
 You, and only you, are accountable for your successes and failures.
 Sure, there are at times external factors, but you have to take those on as your responsibility.

 So when you set out to engineer a lifestyle you want, you have to have an idea of what that lifestyle looks like.
 Envision what your life will look like.
 Envision where you will live, what your day-to-day will look like, and even how you will define success.
 Once you know what it is you want, you can begin to create the blueprints of this lifestyle.

 In all likelihood, you’ll need income to support this lifestyle.
 Whether that’s passive or active income, is up to you.
 Maybe you like working in your current field, but want less stress and demands, and would love to work remotely.
 If that’s the case, then start taking the steps now to be able to do just that.
 Tim Ferris wrote a book called The Four Hour Work Week that provides a ton of great advice on how to build a remote work environment.